katur/eegi/README_database_migration.md

 par-1 allele | zc310 | zu310

 **Decisions to make about `worms` app**
-- Rows just inserted by Noah/Katherine into old database accidentally fixed the zc310 error.
-Could Kris unfix it in GenomeWideGI and GWGI2 (i.e. change zu310 -> zc310 in allele fields and plate names), so that her scoring interface works and so that GenomeWideGI and GWGI2 are consistently wrong?
+- The rows just inserted by Noah & Katherine into the old database accidentally fixed the zc310 error.
+Could Kris "unfix" it in GenomeWideGI and GWGI2 (i.e. change zu310 -> zc310 in both allele fields and plate names), so that her scoring interface works for par-1, and so that GenomeWideGI and GWGI2 are consistently wrong?